Rishuu2308/final-student-management-system/README.md

 1.install the required libraries(requirements.txt) using the command: pip3 install -r requirements.txt

-  and run the following command in the command prompt: python manage.py runserver
+  and run the following command in the command prompt (make sure you are in student directory of project): python manage.py runserver

 2.Click on Take Attendance after logging in with the staff email address and password.